 Two Biology papers, two Chemistry papers and two Physics papers.
+Each paper has a

-Each paper is of duration 1 hour 10 minutes.
+1 hour and 10 minutes duration.

 The course encourages students to develop the critical and evaluative skills which will enable them to progress to Higher Education to study a wide range of courses, including Religious Studies, Philosophy, Law, Sociology and the Social Sciences, Arts/ Humanities and Classics.
 Religious Studies complements many other popular A Levels including Philosophy, Law, History, History of Art, Government and Politics, Sociology, Psychology and English Literature.